fabio-aug/dome/README.md

 ---

+Comments:
-Comments: Getter and setter methods were not being used were removed just for code cleanup.
+- Getter and setter methods were not being used were removed just for code cleanup.

+###### Sorry for my bad English, I am still learning.
+#### Thank you for your attention.